 The Computer Acceptable Use Policy, a crucial document that should guide students and faculty in using these resources, is not just a set of rules.
 It's a tool that empowers you to make responsible decisions about your technology use.
-This policy, available on the NWFSC website at http://www.nwfsc.edu/acceptable-use, ensures a safe and productive digital environment for all.
+The acceptable use policy ensures a safe and productive digital environment for all.